 Let's now go and add this new degradation mechanism to our lambda model (you might actually want to copy your old model before you do this, which you can do by highlighting the file and selecting Edit → Copy or using the right mouse button menu).
 To simplify things, remove the rule, constraints, and event.
 Next, open the Species Editor on CII and deselect the degrades option.
 Finally, select the Add Component icon and click on the Schematic canvas opening the Add Component(s) window.
 In this window, browse the combo box to find your CII_degradation model.
 Pressing OK will then add it to your schematic.

 Now, let's connect CII to this new component to relate the CII within the component to the outer CII species.
 To do this, select the CII species and, while holding the mouse button, drag a connection to the component connecting CII to the CII port on the component.
-You may want to now go and try simulating this model, if you like.

 In the last example, we will build a model with a grid.
 First, edit the CII species and make it diffusible, and save the model.
 Now, create a grid model using the File → New → Grid Model menu, and name the new model Population.
 In the create grid window shown below, select your copy of your lambda model and change the number of rows and columns to 5.